mac-lisowski/mysmarthotel-task/README.md

 ```
 - MongoDB will be accessible on port `27017`.
 - RabbitMQ management UI will be accessible at http://localhost:15672 (default user/pass: guest/guest).
+- A LocalStack service (for emulating AWS services like S3) is also started.
+See `docs/README.md` for details.

 **3. Run Applications (Development Mode):**
 Open two separate terminals: